-Capital Divisions' appropriations are budgeted at \$80,383,200, an increase of \$28,829,300 from the FY 2024 Amended Budget.
+Capital Division's appropriations are budgeted at \$80,383,200, an increase of \$28,829,300 from the FY 2024 Amended Budget.
 Changes to the FY 2025 Capital Budget include:

-- \$10,557,000 increase for Replacement Vehicle Acquisitions. - \$9,921,500 increase in New Vehicle Acquisitions. - Pedestrian safety in school areas will be a priority for FAX as \$5.7 million is budgeted for high-intensity pedestrian crossing improvements and includes school adjacent bus stop locations at Jane Addams Elementary and Teague Elementary.
-These grant-funded improvements will be implemented in partnership with the Department of Public Works. - \$2,263,800 for Profession Consulting Services.
+- \$10,557,000 increase for Replacement Vehicle Acquisitions. - \$9,921,500 increase in New Vehicle Acquisitions. - Pedestrian safety in school areas will be a priority for FAX as \$5,750,000 is budgeted for high-intensity pedestrian crossing improvements at school adjacent bus stop locations at Jane Addams Elementary and Teague Elementary.
+These grant-funded improvements will be implemented in partnership with the Department of Public Works. - \$2,263,800 for Professional Consulting Services.